farukalpay/stories100m/README.md

 ```

 ## Research Paper
-The full technical report is available in `paper/main.pdf`.
+The full technical report is available [on ArXiv (PDF)](https://arxiv.org/pdf/2601.03324).
 It covers:
 *   **Roofline Analysis**: Why CPU inference is 93% memory-bound.
 *   **Computational Linguistics**: Impact of latency on Beam Search and Contrastive Decoding.
 *   **Implementation Challenges**: Debugging Weight Tying and NEON numerical stability.